RibanKeke/cohabs-onboarding/README.md

 ## Leases
 ### Assumptions
 Only active leases are included in the sync process.
-A lease is invalid for the next step of the process if it's not linked to valid a house, user or room.
+A lease is invalid for the next step of the process if it's not linked to a valid house, user or room.

 Invalid rooms are reported and skipped for the next steps of the process.

 In case a check triggers an error, the related record is skipped from the update process and reported.
 ### Solution
-Checks are based on a query (left join) including houseId (house), roomId (room), stripeCustomerId (users).
+Checks are based on a query (left join) including houseId (house), stripeProductId (room), stripeCustomerId (users).

 Step 1: Check leases and return leases sorted by status